The workshop will focus on how to:

 31. March - 5.
 April: CHI2001 Conference in Seattle, USA.

 Anind K. Dey, College of Computing, Georgia Institute of Technology, USA

 Peter Ljungstrand, PLAY Research Studio, Interactive Institute, Sweden

 Albrecht Schmidt, Telecooperation Office (TecO), University of Karlsruhe, Germany

 We encourage submissions from researchers and practitioners in academia, industry, government, and consulting.
-Students, researchers and practitioners are invited to submit an extended abstract (about 2000 words) describing original work or a position paper (about one page).
+Students, researchers and practitioners are invited to submit an extended abstract (about 2000 words) describing original work or a position paper (about 600 words).
 Participants will be selected based on their submissions; a selection of extended abstracts will be presented at the workshop.

 Authors of accepted papers will be expected to present their work at the workshop.
 All attendees must register for the CHI 2000 conference.

 76131 Karlsruhe (Germany)